aws-samples/resource-organization-with-nested-stacks-in-aws-cdk/README.md

     - IAM
     - VPC
     - Step Functions
-You can get full list of required permissions per AWS service in this file *<TODO - LINK*>
+You can get full list of required permissions per AWS service in this file - [permissions.txt](https://github.com/aws-samples/resource-organization-with-nested-stacks-in-aws-cdk/blob/main/permissions.txt)
 * Basic knowledge of one of the programming languages, which are supported by AWS CDK: JavaScript, TypeScript, Python, Java, C# and Go.
 In this walkthrough will be shown example, written in Python.

 ## Walkthrough